 Facts:

-Because of the very high level of word reading accuracy in countries with transparent alphabet codes, tests of decoding accuracy are not used and reading fluency and comprehension are assessed instead i.e. the term dyslexia means something completely different in these countries
+In countries with transparent alphabetic codes such as Austria, Finland and Greece (Seymour.
+2007), it is rare to find individuals who are very inaccurate single-word decoders, i.e., they are ‘dyslexic’ in the English-speaking countries’ understanding of the word.
+Because word reading accuracy is nearly 100% in countries with transparent codes, tests of decoding accuracy are not used, and reading fluency (speed and comprehension) is assessed instead, i.e., the term dyslexia means something completely different in these countries (McGuinness.
+2002, Seymour.
+2007).

-Myth 16: It is possible to correctly identify and diagnose those with dyslexia living in countries that have transparent writing codes, by testing students’ reading fluency (speed) and comprehension, because those with this specific brain defect, despite being accurate single word decoders, find reading effortful and slow.
+Myth 15: It is possible to correctly identify those with SpLD-dyslexia, who live in countries which use transparent alphabet codes.
+In these countries reading fluency is assessed instead of word reading accuracy because those with this specific neurodevelopmental defect, despite being accurate single word decoders, find reading a slow and laborious task.

 Facts:

-”Reading speed isn’t an isolated skill.
-It’s a function of decoding accuracy, text difficulty and general language ability.”
-(McGuinness.
-GRB p14). ”When reading skill is so entirely tied to a particular writing system, there can be no validity to the notion that poor reading or ‘dyslexia’ is a property of the child…” (McGuinness.
-RRF 49 p20).
+– ”When reading skill is so entirely tied to a particular writing system, there can be no validity to the notion that poor reading or ‘dyslexia’ is a property of the child…” (McGuinness.
+2002).

 ‘Six myths about dyslexia’.
 Susan Godsland.